azr/azr/README.md

 * I like learning and variety.
 I have previously worked on embedded systems, a social network, video games, geolocation software, perceptual image hashing, web, big data, devops and devops tools.
 * I love open source and working on open source software.
 It makes me feel like my work is going to survive.
 But what I love most here is feeling that the work I do is used and helpful; and to improve it.
 * I really like Go, and come from a C/C++ background/school.
 I taught myself Go over a weekend back in December 2014 and got my first go job after contributing to a few open source projects.
 I have been working with Go ever since.
 I wouldn't mind learning new languages at all though.
 I'd love to C/C++ too.
-* I have many values, but for work I try to put first empathy, kindness, communications and beautiful work; and if we can sprinkle some fun on top of that, I'm going to be quite happy.
+* I have many values, but these days, I try to put first empathy, kindness, communications and beautiful work; and if we can sprinkle some fun on top of that, I'm going to be quite happy.
 * I'm really close to what you could describe as ADHD and also quite sensitive.
 * Outside of work I love traveling, dancing, and spending time with my family.
 * Fun fact, I used to live on a sailboat as a kiddo with my familly.
 It pretty much looked like this one: ⛵.
 In general, I really enjoy the freedom and travelling.
 But not in a _visit a country for 2 weeks and then go somewhere else_ kind of way; More in a _live there for a few months to a few years_ manner.